A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife results for common parameter

-Here we allow for a more general construction of the leave-out sets, but impose two important conditions. \begin{condition} Let $\mathcal{I}_{k}$ for $k=1,\dots N_{k}$ be a partition of the observations in a network of size $N$.
-Define $1_{ij}^{k}=1\{(i,j)\not\in\mathcal{I}_{k}\}$ as an indicator that the observation $(i,j)$ is \emph{not} included in the $k$-th set.
-We impose the following conditions on the sets:
+Here we allow for a more general construction of the leave-out sets, but impose two important conditions. \begin{condition} Let $\mathcal{I}_{k}$ for $k=1,\dots N_{k}$ be a partition of the observations in a network of size $N$, that is fixed and not dependent on the data.
+Define $1_{ij}^{k}=1\{(i,j)\not\in\mathcal{I}_{k}\}$ as an indicator that the observation $(i,j)$ is included in the $k$-th leave-out sample.
+We impose the following conditions:

 (i) $\sum_{k=1}^{N_{k}}(1-1_{ij}^{k})=1$ for all $(i,j)$